-Students majoring in health education will be prepared to apply the seven areas of responsibility for health educators in a variety of work settings.
+Students majoring in public health education will be prepared to apply the seven areas of responsibility for health educators in a variety of work settings.
 Areas of responsibility include:

 - Assessing individual and community needs for health education